strimzi/strimzi.github.io/_posts/2019-09-23-exposing-http-bridge.md

 Consuming messages is not so simple as producing because there are several steps to do which involve different endpoints.
 First of all, you create a consumer through the `/consumers/{groupid}` endpoint by sending an HTTP POST with a body containing some of the supported configuration parameters, the name of the consumer and the data format (JSON or binary).
-In the following snippet, we are going to create a consumer named `my-consumer` and joining the consumer group `my-group`.
+In the following snippet, we are going to create a consumer named `my-consumer` that will join the consumer group `my-group`.

 ```shell
 curl -X POST http://my-bridge.io/consumers/my-group \